 Taster sessions: apologies for the delay, we are currently in the process of organising our riding taster sessions.
 Polo taster sessions are up and running, if you would like to get involved, please contact our Polo Captain, Edward (firstname.lastname@example.org)

 If anyone is interested and wanting to look for other riders to share lessons with, please let Abby (email@example.com) know, who can put you in contact with others.

 What We Do

-Whilst this is not the way we had hoped to start 2021, we are currently looking at organising some equine-themed virtual talks and webinars, as well as some virtual socials for the near future!
-If you have any specific interests or requests for topics of talks/webinars you would be interested in, or any virtual events you'd like to see from the riding club, please e-mail Abby (firstname.lastname@example.org), we would love to hear from you!
+While we are a little slow to get up and running this year, we are currently hard at work reestablishing links with our local riding schools after the disruption of COVID, and are also looking at organising some equine-themed virtual talks and webinars, as well as some in-person socials for the near future!
+If you have any specific interests or requests for topics of talks/webinars you would be interested in, or any virtual/in-person events you'd like to see from the riding club, please e-mail firstname.lastname@example.org, we would love to hear from you!